Friday, January 30, 2026

 Faith Invoked, Ethics Ignored

-They invoke faith as authority, yet violate its most basic ethical demands.
+Faith is invoked as authority, yet its most basic ethical demands are violated.

 Not the advanced ones.